Amantini1997/FromUbuntu/AIP/Lecture1.md

 It's just a graph of nodes and directed edges.
 Each node is a state and each edge is an action.
 <div class="question"><br>What is the difference between that and a normal graph?<br>
 Why is this relevant to SAS+?<br>
-<b>Possible Answer:</b> This was a way of representing the problem from the perspective of just one variable.
+<b>Answer:</b> This is a way of representing the problem from the perspective of just one variable.
 </div>

 ## Pattern Databases (PDB) (video 1 from week 5)

-As we have seen, adding new variable massively increases the complexity which, however, can be reduced using constraints.
+As we have seen, adding new variables massively increases the complexity which, however, can be reduced using constraints.

 What if we set the cost of the original problem by decomposing it into a set of **sub-problems**?
 - **Solution costs to sub-problems** will provide an **admissible heuristic** to solve the actual problem.